PracticalAstronomyCrew/blaauw-archive/README.rst

         - raw file      -> raw
             As before
         - master        -> calibration
-            - Get reference to the raw version (KW-TRAW / KW-PRAW) (maybe get the actual database ID)
+            - Get reference to the raw version (BP-TRAW / BP-PRAW) (maybe get the actual database ID)
             - Get reference to the masters used to create it (i.e. a master dark uses a master bias).
               NOTE:
             - Insert into calibration
-            - Get references to the components of the master (KW-SRCN & KW-SRC#>)& add entry in the composition table
+            - Get references to the components of the master (BP-SRCN & BP-SRC#>)& add entry in the composition table
         - reduced light -> reduced
-            - Get reference to the raw version (KW-TRAW / KW-PRAW) (maybe get the actual database ID)
+            - Get reference to the raw version (BP-TRAW / BP-PRAW) (maybe get the actual database ID)
             - Get reference to the masters used to create it (i.e. a master dark uses a master bias)